nim-lang/RFCs/RFCs/JS_gen_infrastructure_for_ES_modules.md

 This RFC is a refinement of [PR #13381](https://github.com/nim-lang/Nim/pull/13381).
 We will likely break this RFC into smaller sub proposals (or sub-RFCs)

+Note: Most of the functonality mentioned in this RFC has already been implemented in the PR but needs thorough real-life testing/debugging.

 Sample use of these proposed infrastructure changes

 ```nim